Spanning trees of graphs on surfaces and the intensity of loop-erased random walk on planar graphs: Annular-one surface graphs

 \section{Annular-one surface graphs}

-Suppose $n$ is even and that the first $n-1$ nodes are on the inner boundary of the annulus arranged in counterclockwise order, and node $n$ is by itself on the outer boundary, and that the zipper is between nodes $n-1$ and $1$ and directed in the counterclockwise direction (from $1$ to $n-1$), as in section~\ref{sec:annulus-3-1}.
+Suppose that the graph has $n$ nodes and is embedded on an annulus such that nodes $1,\dots,n-1$ are on the inner boundary of the annulus arranged in counterclockwise order, and node $n$ is by itself on the outer boundary, and that the zipper is between nodes $n-1$ and $1$ and directed in the counterclockwise direction (from $n-1$ to $1$), as in section~\ref{sec:annulus-3-1}.
 We call these annular-one surface graphs; they are the next case after circular planar graphs, and they play an important role in our loop-erased random walk calculations in section~\ref{LERW}.
-Annular-one surface graphs of course include the $(1,1)$ and $(3,1)$ cases that we did in the last section, but for expository purposes we treated those special cases in separately.
-We are interested in computing, for any partition $\sigma$, the weighted sum of groves of type $\sigma$, which we denote $Z[\sigma]$.
+Annular-one surface graphs of course include the $(1,1)$ and $(3,1)$ cases that we did in the last section, but for expository purposes we treated those special cases separately.
+We are interested in computing, for any partition $\sigma$ in which $n$ is not in a component by itself, the weighted sum of groves of type $\sigma$, which we denote $Z[\sigma]$.
 We show how to compute $Z[\sigma]/Z[1|2|\cdots|n]$ in terms of the response matrix $\L$, and $Z[\sigma]/Z[1,2,\ldots,n]$ in terms of the Green's function $\Gv$.
-We treat first the case when $\sigma$ is a complete pairing, and then show how to reduce the computation for general partitions to the computation for pairings.